Winzardy/Fusumity/README.md

 # Fusumity
-Utility and extension layer for infrastructure systems in Unity
+Utility layer for Unity and extension layer for infrastructure systems in Unity